 Find the upside.
 Your outlook, attitude, and thoughts influence

-make the best of stressful circumstances — and even recognize something you've
+of stressful circumstances — and even recognize something you've learned from

 Solve the little problems.
 Take action to solve problems that

 crop up.
 For example, if you're stressed out over homework,

 size up the situation and figure out ways to handle it better.

 Build positive relationships.
 Knowing that there are people who